Our must sees and memories of the City of Lights that we seem to have a Love affair with, 3 days in Paris and all our favorite Paris kids activities.

 I started my Instagram account during this trip and you can still see my lame captions from those days if you scroll far enough 🙂

-3 days in Paris Itinerary at a glance
+3 Days / 72 Hours in Paris Itinerary

 Five things we never miss when we are in Paris are – a cruise on Seine River, to be near Eiffel tower during sunset to watch it twinkle and go to Notre Dame to marvel at the Rose Windows and to count the gargoyles, visit at least one museum and eat all the eclairs and macarons as possible.
 Whether you have 2 or 3 days in Paris, you can surely see some highlights!